MexrlDev/repo/Netflix-N-Hack/Developer-Folder/Researches.md

 So even if you attach your own key listener, the framework still processes the same event afterwards.

-9.3 Your Solution (Override Strategy)
+9.3 The Proven Override Strategy

 Your script disables the reset by intercepting the navigation function itself: